On the Wasserstein alignment problem: Implementation

 By our duality, there will exist some $k\in [l]$, for which the usual Kantorovich duality will hold and $\xi_{ik}=\psi^{\overline{c}}_{ik}$, where $\psi^{\overline{c}}_{ik} := \min_{j=1,\ldots, M}\{c_{ijk} - \psi_j\}$.
 This characterizes any optimal $\theta_*$, via complementary slackness.

-One may also use Corollary~\ref{cor:optimality} directly.
-The solver outputs a solution to the linear programming problem \eqref{eqn:LP.discrete} for which strong duality holds.
-Hence, the duality gap in \eqref{eqn:gap2} is zero and Corollary~\ref{cor:optimality} applies.
+One may also use \cref{cor:optimality} directly.
+The solver outputs a solution to the linear programming problem \cref{eqn:LP.discrete} for which strong duality holds.
+Hence, the duality gap in \cref{eqn:gap2} is zero and \cref{cor:optimality} applies.
 Hence